-The Federal Reserve ("FED") increased the FED Funds Rate by 25bps in March 2022, 50bps in May 2022, 75bps in June 2022 and 75bps in July 2022.
-As a result of recent increased rate of inflation, it is likely that interest rates will continue to increase from the record low levels of recent years.
-In addition, the FED has announced that it will reduce its balance sheet as it allows maturing bonds to runoff without re-investing the proceeds.
-The increases in interest rates, if and when they take place will be favorable to the Company's interest-based revenues.
-These changes in policy are intended to reduce inflation and are likely to also reduce economic activity possibly leading to a recession.
-However increases in interest rates will increase fees the Company earns from FDIC-insured deposits of clients through a program offered by the Company.
+The Federal Reserve ("FED") increased the federal funds rate by 300 basiss point during the first nine months of 2022, with half of that increase occurring during the three months ended September 30, 2022.
+Since inflation remains at elevated levels, it is likely that the federal funds rate will continue to increase in the coming months from the low levels of recent years.
+In addition, the FED has begun to reduce its balance sheet as it allows maturing bonds to runoff without re-investing the proceeds.
+The increases in the federal funds rate will be favorable to the Company's interest-based revenues.
+These changes in policy by the FED are intended to reduce inflation and are also likely to reduce economic activity possibly leading to a recession.
+Such increases, while bringing down inflationary pressures may also prove detrimental to economic activity and thereby to financial markets in general.
+The impact of rate increases seems likely to increase volatility in financial markets, decrease the value of fixed income investments and negatively impact equity share prices while reducing revenues the Company derives from commissions and from fees based on the value of client assets managed by the Company.
+However, increases in interest rates will increase fees the Company earns from FDIC-insured deposits of clients through a program offered by the Company.
 These rate increases will also increase the rates the Company charges on margin balances and have a positive impact on our earnings.
-However, such increases while bringing down inflationary pressures may also prove detrimental to economic activity and thereby to financial markets in general.
-The impact of rate increases seems likely to increase volatility in financial markets, decrease the value of fixed income investments and impact equity share prices.